fddigital-uk/sanity-plugin-visual-options/README.md

 ## Future Development/Considerations

-- Allow items multi selections with limits e.g. maximum of two
+- Allow items multi selections with limits e.g. maximum of two.
 - Add a check mark to show selection and allow de-selection (moving of radio to checkboxes also solving the above item).
+- Implement small and medium sized box options.